Printable PDF Board Policy 564

 Any student who is determined to have:

-Any out-of-school suspension imposed under this policy may be modified for any student on a case-by-case basis by the chief administrative officer of the technology center.
+Any out-of-school suspension imposed under this policy may be modified for any student on a case-by-case basis by the superintendent of the technology center.

 For the purposes of this policy, the following definitions shall control:

 · The term "weapon" means a firearm as such term is defined in Section 921 of Title 18 of the United States Code.

 · The term "determined to have brought a weapon to a school under the jurisdiction of the district" means any student being in possession or control of a weapon on property owned, leased or rented by the technology center, including, but not limited to, school buildings, parking lots and motor vehicles and any student who is in possession or control of a weapon at any technology center sponsored function regardless of whether such function is conducted on technology center property.